What we know about the "unprecedented" U.S. Capitol riot arrests

 How many have been charged?

-More than 410 defendants have been arrested and charged by federal authorities.
-As of Thursday, CBS News has reviewed court documents for 369 cases that have been unsealed.
+More than 410 defendants have been arrested, and as of Friday, CBS News has reviewed court documents for 370 cases that have been unsealed.
 Of those, at least 163 defendants were also indicted by grand juries.

 What crimes were they charged with?